dcgc/dcgc.io/vm.md

 ## Definitions

 - **Vulnerability**: Flaw or weakness in a system that can be exploited
-- **Security** Audit: Assess the adequacy of controls and evaluate compliance
+- **Security Audit**: Assess the adequacy of controls and evaluate compliance
 - **Vulnerability** Assessment: Description and analysis of vulnerabilities in a system
 - **Red Team**: Team that tests the controls in an environment to identify vulnerabilities
 - **Penetration Testing**: Circumvent the security features of a system to demonstrate risk
 - **Vulnerability Management**: Ongoing, repeatable processes for identifying, remediating, or accepting risk
 - **Risk**: Possibility of loss or injury

+Audits are performed to know how well an organization adheres against a set of standards or procedures, but it doesn't necessarily tell wether those standards and procedures are effective.
+The audits are just an evaluation method to the organization's own set of standards and does not provide insight into the organizational risk or risk profile an organization has.

+There are two things to be aware regarding risk: the foreseen and the unforeseen.

 ## General Purpose Guidelines